Bucking the Gardening Rules

 Breaking more rules:

 When we hear about propagating we are always instructed to just use the soft new growth of the plant, the cutting should only be a few inches long, then take off all of the leaves except a few at the very top of the cutting, and dip the bottom of the cutting into rooting hormone for the best results.
-Well…Every now and then I would pass this home that had a beautiful, lush, pink angel’s trumpet tree in front of it.
+Well…every now and then I would pass this home that had a beautiful, lush, pink angel’s trumpet tree in front of it.
 One day I saw a lady in front of the home and asked if I could have a cutting of the tree?
 I was in the process of snipping off a small 6 inch piece of the tree when the lady said, "No take a BIG piece so you don’t have to wait for the plant to get tall."
 Then she went all the way down to the bottom of the tree and broke off a long 5 foot piece and gave it to me.
 Wow, I promptly took the huge stalk home, stuck it in the ground, braced it on both sides to keep it upright, and I did not remove any of the leaves or use rooting hormone and it grew beautifully.
-That is where I got my first pink trumpet, the one that I used to take a cutting from for my second pink trumpet. ( the one pictured above).
+That is where I got my first pink trumpet, the one that I used to take a cutting from for my second pink trumpet ( the one pictured above).
 So ever since that little escapade, I always make large cuttings if possible, and I rarely use rooting hormone.
 I got a small jar of rooting hormone in 2012 and I still have most of it.

 A word on the botanical names for plants:

 Scientifically, each plant is named in Latin and it is always two (binomial) names.
 The first name identifies the genus of the plant, and that name always starts with a capital letter.
 The second name is the plant’s species, and always begins in a lower case letter except in the case of a new cultivar.
-In that case the first letter of the second name is capitalized and an apostrophe comes before and after the name.
+In that case the first letter of the second name is also capitalized and an apostrophe comes before and after the name.

 When I attended Master Gardener training I was annoyed to have to learn the botanical names for all of the plant material.
 Why was all of this extra drama necessary?
 But now I do understand why.
-As there are so many plant varieties within a genus and more coming almost on a daily thanks to all of the hybridizers, both names are required to correctly identify a plant.
+As there are so many plant varieties within a genus and more coming almost on a daily basis, thanks to all of the hybridizers, both names are required to correctly identify a plant.
 For example, earlier on in this article, I mentioned pruning my Angel’s trumpet (Brugmansia suaveolens).
 I have several varieties of Brugmansia, which is the genus that these plants fall into; including white ones, yellow, orange, and red.
 However from the description, had you looked up the names, you would know that I was referring to my pink Angel’s Trumpet.
-Botanical names also show parental crosses that recreate a new hybrid plants.
+Botanical names also show parental crosses that create a new hybrid plants.
 Whenever you see a botanical name with an “X” between two names, you know that plant is a hybrid of the combination of two other plants.
 For example the name Neoregelia 'Blueberry Muffin' smithii X 'Royal Flush.'
 By the way this name is written, it means that Neoregelia ‘Blue Muffin’ was created by crossing Neoregelia smithii with Neoregelia ‘Royal Flush.’
-Also from the way the name is written we know that smithii was the seed parent and ‘Royal Flush’ was the pollen parent because the name of the seed parent is always written first in the name of a hybrid; and finally we also know that 'Royal Flush' is a hyprid because of the apostrophes before and after the name.
+Also from the way the name is written we know that smithii was the seed parent and ‘Royal Flush’ was the pollen parent because the name of the seed parent is always written first in the name of a hybrid; and finally we also know that 'Royal Flush' is a hybrid because of the apostrophes before and after the name.